RDCEP/STEP/README.md

 ## Contributing

-Changes are certainly welcome, as there are a good deal of complexity improvements to make on the implementation and functionality additions to build out related to the publication.
 If you would like to propose a change and/or note an error, please open an issue first to discuss what needs improvement (and, if applicable, how that might be accomplished).

-### Future Work

-Below are a list of generally useful ideas for future additions to STEP:

- - Adding the ability to use the computed metrics to find and visualize the spatial distribution of rainstorm characteristics, as covered in the publication.
- - Implementing a speed-up for the similarity measure computation.
-This could at least be done by dividing the calculation into subsets and summing their results.

 ## License
-STEP is released under the [MIT License???](https://choosealicense.com/licenses/mit/).
+STEP is released under the ['Add a license here' license]().

 ## Authors
 * [Alex Rittler](https://www.linkedin.com/in/arittler) - *developer*